zheniamotolov/gulpCleanSetup/readme.md

 jlGulp starter is my personal font-end framework using Gulp, Node, Sass, Susy, Breakpoint, SourceMaps, Browser-Sync, Autoprefixer and Uglify / Concat.
 This is a complete rewrite from version 0.1.

-Prior Ruby and Compass dependency have been removed and no longer require the use of any Ruby.
+Prior Ruby and Compass dependency have been removed and no longer required the use of any Ruby.

 ## Install Packages

-After cloning the project to your computer run the command below in your terminal to install all required node and bower packages.
+After cloning the project to your computer run the following command in your terminal to install all required node and bower packages.

 	1.  sudo npm install && bower install